Estimating Approximate Incentive Compatibility: Introduction

 \subsection{Our contributions}

 Much of the literature on $\gamma$-incentive compatibility rests on the strong assumption that the agents' type distribution is known.
 In reality, this information is rarely available.
 We relax this assumption and instead assume we only have samples from the distribution~\citep{Likhodedov04:Boosting, Likhodedov05:Approximating,Sandholm15:Automated}.
 We present techniques with provable guarantees that the mechanism designer can use to estimate how far a mechanism is from incentive compatible.
-We analyze both the \emph{ex-interim} and \emph{ex-ante}\footnote{We do not study \emph{ex-post} or \emph{dominant-strategy} approximate incentive compatibility because they are worst-case, distribution-independent notions.
-Therefore, we cannot hope to measure the \emph{ex-post} or dominant-strategy approximation factors using samples from the agents' type distribution.} settings: in the \emph{ex-interim} case, we bound the amount any agent can improve his utility by misreporting his type, in expectation over the other agents' types, no matter his true type.
-In the weaker \emph{ex-ante} setting, the expectation is also over the agent's true type as well.
-In the \emph{ex-interim} case, we adopt the common assumption that each agent's type is drawn independently from the other agents' types.
-In the \emph{ex-ante} case, we drop this assumption: the agents' types may be arbitrarily correlated.
+We analyze the \emph{ex-interim}\footnote{We do not study \emph{ex-post} or \emph{dominant-strategy} approximate incentive compatibility because they are worst-case, distribution-independent notions.
+Therefore, we cannot hope to measure the \emph{ex-post} or dominant-strategy approximation factors using samples from the agents' type distribution.} setting: we bound the amount any agent can improve his utility by misreporting his type, in expectation over the other agents' types, no matter his true type.
+We adopt the common assumption that each agent's type is drawn independently from the other agents' types.

 Our estimate is simple: it measures the maximum utility an agent can gain by misreporting his type on average over the samples, whenever his true and reported types are from a finite subset of the type space.
 We bound the difference between our incentive compatibility estimate and the true incentive compatibility approximation factor $\gamma$.